Frithjof Bergmann: Gainful employment

 Since the quantity of available gainful labor (traditional work to be done) - in the context of the industrial society - will become less due to automation in all economic domains, advocates of New Work suggest reduced gainful employment for everyone.
 The time released by this reduction of gainful employment should in return create the financial basis to create things that can neither be produced through do-it-yourself work (active work?) nor by neighbour-based networks.

 High tech self providing and smart consumption

 Satisfying the needs of mankind will be supported by high tech self-providing using the newest technology.
-In the near future, so-called Fabbers - automated all-in-one devices - could produce goods autonomously.
+In the projected future, automated multifunctional devices known as "fabbers" are expected to possess the capability for autonomous goods production.

 Bergmann considers 'Smart Consumption' that people should contemplate and decide what they really need.
 According to Bergmann, many products and things are irrelevant, since they consume more time when using them than they save.
 One example could be the garlic press: very often the time cleaning the device consumes more time than the 'time saved' by using the press compared to manual pressing/cutting.

 By self-supply and smart consumption, people can maintain a good standard of living even though only one-third of the entire capacity is used for wage labor.